formfcw/directus-extension-flexible-editor/content/README.md

 delete data.editor_nodes;
 ```

-> **Tip**: In Nuxt you will call `injectDataIntoContent` in the [transform](https://nuxt.com/docs/getting-started/data-fetching#minimize-payload-size) callback to cache the result.
+> **Tip**: In Nuxt, you will call `injectDataIntoContent` in the [transform](https://nuxt.com/docs/getting-started/data-fetching#minimize-payload-size) callback to cache the result.

 ### Importing Flexible Editor extensions

-It might be useful to import an array of all tiptap extensions used by Flexible Editor and required for serialization.
+It may be useful to import an array of all tiptap extensions used by Flexible Editor that are required for serialization.

 ```ts
 import { serializers } from "directus-extension-flexible-editor/content";